Firstbloodio/flutter_hiring_exercise/README.md

     * This backend is hardcoded to give always the same response
     * See more details below

-- Add a post-login profile vjew with user name, full name and level
+- Add a post-login profile view with username, full name and level - please use your design skills with your own discretion

 - After the authentication is complete, remember the user data in a store and be remember even if the user navigates away from the screen